devstudiosk/wp-reports/README.md

   - `per_page (int)`
   - `visualization (string)`

+### wpr-available-groups
+- `id (string)` - Group ID.
+Used to assign report to a group.
+- `name (string)` - Name of the group.

 ## Data format
 - `labels`
 - `highlights`
 - `values`

+## Modules

+There are couple of reports bundled within the core of this plugin.
+Each modules is a separate file in "modules" folder and it must contain a class that implements <code>DS_WP_Reports_ModuleInterface</code>.

 ## Add-on ideas
 - addon to allow admins to select specific users for each report via a neat UI